-There are no publicly expressed intentions to adopt any legislation against BEPS, either within or beyond the OECD's recommendations.
+Except from the above-mentioned rule, there are no publicly expressed intentions to adopt any other legislation against BEPS, either within or beyond the OECD's recommendations.

 10.3 Does your jurisdiction support public Country-by-Country Reporting (CBCR)?

 There is no support for Country-by-Country Reporting in Albania.